-- Diagnostic evaluations, assessment and treatment planning.
+- Diagnostic evaluations, assessment and treatment and/or procedures.

-- Treatment and/or procedures.

-- Medication management and other associated treatments.
+- Medication management.

 - Individual, family and group therapy.

-- Provider-based case management services.

 - Crisis intervention.

-The Mental Health/Substance Use Disorders Administrator provides administrative services for all levels of care.
+The Mental Health/Substance-Related and Addictive Disorders Services Administrator provides administrative services for all levels of care.

-You are encouraged to contact the Mental Health/Substance Use Disorders Administrator for referrals to providers and coordination of care.
+You are encouraged to contact the Mental Health/Substance-Related and Addictive Disorders Services Administrator for assistance in locating a provider and coordination of care.